Beautiful Midnight: Publicity

 The album did not achieve the kind of success in United States as it did in Canada partially due to Good being uncooperative in playing along with the media and music industry in the country.

 In a 2016 interview with The Canadian Press, Good recounted one interview with Seventeen magazine at its Manhattan office where two female writers ("...who looked like the Stepford Wives") asked the singer to recall his first kiss.
-Annoyed by the question, he recounted a story where as a teenager where he engaged in a drunken session that became sexual.
+Annoyed by the question, he recounted a story where as a teenager he engaged in a drunken session that became sexual.
 The writers, Good says, were so taken back by his explicit story that they walked out of the interview.

 The band was also reluctant to commit to extensively touring the United States.

 Versions

 The album was re-released in 2001 in the United States on Atlantic Records with an altered track listing with remixed songs from Underdogs.
 Good has referred to it as something of a greatest hits.

 A number of songs considered for inclusion on Beautiful Midnight were relegated to b-side or unreleased status.
 "Flashdance II" was eventually released on Loser Anthems, while "Pony Boy", which was recorded for the subsequent album The Audio of Being, remained unreleased until In a Coma in 2005.

 The album was re-released in 2016 on LP and climbed to the top of the Canadian vinyl chart in January.

 Sales of the LP were enough to convince Good to re-record some of the songs for a five-track EP titled I Miss New Wave: Beautiful Midnight Revisited.
 It was released on December 2, 2016, alongside an accompanying tour in 2017 in which Good performed the Beautiful Midnight album in its entirety.
 Good said he picked songs from "Beautiful Midnight" he thought could be improved or reworked to reflect "greater maturity" and more technical restraint.